To Read Now

 Launched in June 2006, Energy Technology Perspectives is the IEA's leading biennial publication.
 The series is a response to a request from the G8 in 2005 for guidance on how to achieve a clean, clever, and competitive energy future and how to achieve an 80% reduction in global CO2 emissions by 2050.

 Energy Technology Perspectives uses scenarios to evaluate technology and emissions outcomes.
 The 6º Scenario (6DS) illustrates what is likely to happen if very little changes from the current trends, and would likely result in an increase of 5.5º C after 2100, and 4º C by the end of this century.
 The 4º Scenario (4DS) requires significant action toward decarbonization, but would still likely result in a rise of almost 3º C by the end of the century.
-The 2º C Scenario (2DS) "would give at least a 50% chance of limiting average global temperature increase to 2º C and "sets the target of cutting energy- and process-related CO2 emissions by almost 60% by 2050" compared to 2020.
-This fascinating graphical scenario builder provides scenarios not only for the EU, but the rest of the world and select regions within it.
-You can view the impact of various technologies (e.g., CCS, Renewables, Efficiency, etc.) on targets, download data, and more.
-The chart below shows the 6DS and the 2DS for the U.S. and the EU, projected to the year 2050.
+The 2º C Scenario (2DS) "would give at least a 50% chance of limiting average global temperature increase to 2º C" and "sets the target of cutting energy- and process-related CO2 emissions by almost 60% by 2050" compared to 2020 (source: ETP 2017 data visualization).
+The IEA used to provide a fascinating graphical scenario builder that allowed provided scenarios not only for the EU, but the rest of the world and select regions within it.
+You could view the impact of various technologies (e.g., CCS, Renewables, Efficiency, etc.) on targets, download data, and more.
+Unfortunately, the data visualization tool is behind a paywall now, but the chart below shows the 6DS and the 2DS for the U.S. and the EU, projected to the year 2050.
+(The IEA does provide a free energy atlas tool that has some interactive charts of country-by-country energy use, energy flows, emissions, and more.)

 To Read Now

-In the International Energy Agency's Energy Technology Perspectives 2016, read the first two sections of the Executive Summary:
+In the International Energy Agency's Energy Technology Perspectives 2016, browse through the first two sections of the Executive Summary:

 The IEA also publishes a series of "medium-term market reports" each year for a variety of fuels.
 The 2016 reports for coal, oil, natural gas, and energy efficiency are available.